Cloud-Technology-Solutions/AppSheetApp/README.md

 ### Connecting Apps Script to AppSheet and using the service

 Before you can start making calls to your AppSheet app you need to use the `connect()` method to specify your app ID and Application Access Key.
 For security you may wish to store these values in the Property Service.
 Once you have connected to your app you can use methods to add, delete, read and update table records.
-The example below shows how to connect to your app and add two rows to a 'Staff' table:
+The example below shows how to connect to your app and add two rows to a 'People' table:

 ```
 /**